SanderMiller/CompRobo2020Swarms/index.md

   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />
 </p>

-Once the average heading is calculated we must determine whether the agent must turn left or right.
-To do this we first find the difference between the agent's current heading and the calculated heading `currentHeading - avgHeading`.
-Then this difference is mapped into the range of -180 to 180 degrees.

-        if difference < -180
-          difference += 360
-        elif difference > 180
-          difference -= 360

-Finally, if this remapped difference is negative we turn the agent right based on our alignment weight, and if the remapped difference is positive we turn the agent left by the alignment weight.

 ### Cohesion
 The third rule of Boids algorithm says that **agents should steer toward the flock's center of mass**.